pjtunstall/brainfuck/README.md

 A program to execute [Brainfuck](https://en.wikipedia.org/wiki/Brainfuck) code.

-Brainfuck is an [esoteric](https://en.wikipedia.org/wiki/Esoteric_programming_language) programming language: a humorously inconvenient language, consisting of just eight symbols, that is nevertheless real, i.e. [Turing complete](https://en.wikipedia.org/wiki/Turing_completeness), and theoretically capable of performing any computation that can be done by a more conventional programming language.
+Invented by Urban Müller in 1993, Brainfuck is an [esoteric](https://en.wikipedia.org/wiki/Esoteric_programming_language) programming language: a humorously inconvenient language, consisting of just eight single-character commands, that is nevertheless [Turing complete](https://en.wikipedia.org/wiki/Turing_completeness), and hence theoretically capable of performing any computation that can be done by a more conventional programming language.

 ## Context

-This is an exercise from my early days of learning Go, included here for fun, along with some extra error handling, tests, and a timeout option.
+The core of this program is an exercise from my early days at 01Founders, included here for fun, along with some extra error handling, tests, and a timeout option.

-Brainfuck captured by imagination when I first encountered it in the final exam of our 4-week intensive intro to Go.
-With 6 minutes to spare, I didn't manage to write an interpreter during the exam, but the concept made me laugh, so I couldn't resist figuring it out afterwards.

 # Usage

 Assuming you have [Go](https://go.dev/) installed, clone this repo and navigate into it, then enter `go run .
-"Insert Brainfuck instructions here!"` in your terminal to build and run in one step.
+"Insert Brainfuck instructions here!"` in your terminal to build and run the program.
 Optionally follow this with a positive number, representing a timeout in seconds: `go run .
 "Insert Brainfuck instructions here!"
 10`.

 Alternatively, compile the source code once and for all with `go build`, then run the resulting executable file with `./brainfuck "Insert Brainfuck instructions here!"` on macOS or Linux, or `brainfuck.exe "Insert Brainfuck instructions here!"` on Windows.

+To run all tests, `go test ./...`.

-See [Wikipedia](https://en.wikipedia.org/wiki/Brainfuck#Language_design) for a guide to the eight commands in the Brainfuck instruction set.
+See [Wikipedia](https://en.wikipedia.org/wiki/Brainfuck#Language_design) for a guide to the eight commands of the Brainfuck instruction set.

 ## Example programs